ethereum/pm/All Core Devs Meetings/Meeting 42.md

                 * We decided a couple of calls ago to add genesis information
             * Alexey: Are we writing contracts in EVM bytecode or in HLL?
                 * V: Published EVM and LLL for it, LLL is the appropriate level, doesn't introduce compiler risk, still readable
+        * Pawel
+            * Current code in serpent
+            * I reported some issues
+            * Every time I propose a change it waits forever, not able to queue them up
+            * One or two PRs
-        * Pawel: Thinking about using lower level implementation, LLL or solc assembly, close to EVM opcodes
+            * Thinking about using lower level implementation, LLL or solc assembly, close to EVM opcodes
         * V: Do we have test cases for this?
         * Pawel: I wrote some unit tests but may not be included in EIP, should be in a PR
         * Martin: If you try to enable it at block zero it will wind up in a recursive loop storing block hashes, hinders it from being used
-* Lowering cost for EC stuff?
+* Lowering gas cost for new EC precompiles
     * V: Is it just geth that added optimized libraries?
     * Peter: Trivial to inject into hive and run against all clients
     * V: We did the analysis for Byzantium, set 80k gas cost since we wanted to target 20M gas per second